FLASH SALES: discover new varieties on offer every week!

 Running root © Gwenaëlle David-Authier

-Often complementary to an initial root system, adventitious roots form on stems from a node.
-As soon as the stem touches the soil, roots appear, allowing a second shoot to grow.
-However, adventitious roots can also appear on the stem of certain plants (such as tomato or maize) above the “true” root system; this can be summarised as: “two root systems will be more effective than one!
+Often complementary to a primary root system, adventive roots form on stems, arising from a node.
+As soon as a stem touches the soil, roots appear and allow a second shoot to grow.
+But adventive roots can also appear on the stem of some plants (tomato or maize, for example) above the “true” root system; from a viewpoint that could be summed up as: “two root systems will be more effective than one!

 root system